mudge/pacta/README.md

 }); //=> Promise.of(3)
 ```

-Similar to `map`, apply a function `f` to a promise of a list but, instead
+Similar to [`Promise#map`](#promisemapf), apply a function `f` to a promise of
-of receiving a single argument, pass each value of the list to the function
+a list but, instead of receiving a single argument, pass each value of the
-separately.
+list to the function separately.

 ## Acknowledgements